citta-lab/react/react-playground/renderingDatainParentChild.md

 #### Part VI:

 Instead of having global storeData to have some pre-defined data for add we can use gitHub api to look for user and resolve the response before passing it to onSubmit to the GitApp.
-The API to look for user `https://api.github.com/users/xxxx`. and using [axios](https://www.npmjs.com/package/axios) to handle the response.
+The API to look for user `https://api.github.com/users/xxxx`. and using [axios](https://www.npmjs.com/package/axios) to handle the response. axios is heavily inspired by the $http service provided in Angular and providing $http service outside of Angualr app.

 1. Adding the API call instead.